FastEndpoints/FastEndpoints/Src/Documentation/wiki/Swagger-Support.md

     Options(x => x.WithName("GetInvoice"));
 }
 ```
-**note:** when you specify a name for the endpoint like above and you want to point to that endpoint when using [SendCreatedAtAsync()](Misc-Conveniences.md#sendcreatedatasync) method, you must use the overload that takes a string argument with which you can specify the name of the target endpoint. i.e. you lose the convenience/type-safety of being able to simply point to another endpoint using the class type like so:
+**note:** when you manually specify a name for an endpoint like above and you want to point to that endpoint when using [SendCreatedAtAsync()](Misc-Conveniences.md#sendcreatedatasync) method, you must use the overload that takes a string argument with which you can specify the name of the target endpoint. i.e. you lose the convenience/type-safety of being able to simply point to another endpoint using the class type like so:
 ```csharp
 await SendCreatedAtAsync<GetInvoiceEndpoint>(...);
 ```